 It seems the old man from “Birth by sleep” is known as “Master Xehanort,” and he’s clearly too old to be the young apprentice of Ansem the Wise, neverminding the fact that that the “Xehanort” were familiar with looks like Terra and doesn’t look like this fellow at all.
 Like with Xion in Days, BBS is opening with an impossibility and asking you to guess just how we could possibly get from Point A to Point B.

 Terra and Aqua move to attack the orbs, only for one of them to come after Ven, bringing him in as well.
-The player is then given their first live-fire combat against these orbs as the other two player characters run around alongside them.
+The player is then given their first live-fire combat against these orbs as the other two player characters run around as AI companions.
 The orbs are harmless outside of Critical Mode.
 They can only hurt you by contact or by firing off long-range laser attacks in multiple directions.
 Best to save any Shotlocks for the second or (better) third wave of orbs, but it’s not so hard to win no matter how you strategize.

 Clearing this fight earns you your first “Command Style,” the default for your character, which I’ll explain at a later point.